jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 # Coding interview and fun problems to solve

-Source of problems to solve:
+Source of common software engineering problems to study and play with:

 * [geeks for geeks](https://www.geeksforgeeks.org)
 * [leet code](https://leetcode.com/)